 This is a photo editor app with a twist.
 Distressed FX allows you to add a wide range of textured images and overlays to your images to create something amazing.

-If you are looking to create visuals that are 100 percent unique, you can achieve this through this awesome app.
+If you are looking to create visuals that are unique, you can achieve this through this awesome app.

-There are so many amazing photo editing apps out there that, at times, it can become overwhelming.
-To find the best free photo editing app for you and your brand, you need to first think about what you want to achieve and then test some photo editing apps to find the right one for you.
+There are so many amazing apps for photo editing that, at times, it can become overwhelming.
+To find the best free photo editing app for you and your brand, you need to first think about what you want to achieve and then test some picture editing apps to find the right one for you.

 - Snapseed: Best for advanced photo editing on a mobile device.